 - 3. Check the database server to make sure the indicated server is correct.
 If it is not, cancel this dialog and re-initiate the Database Backup dialog under the correct server. - 4.
 If you accessed the Database Backup dialog from a database alias, the Alias field is automatically assigned.
-If you accessed the Database Backup dialog from the Databases menu, then you must select an alias from the list of database aliases.
+If you accessed the Database Backup dialog from the Databases menu, then you must select an alias from the list of database aliases. - 5.
 The database alias references the associated database file name, so you need to specify only the alias name, not the actual database filename, when indicating the database to back up.
-If the database spans multiple files, the server uses the header page of each file to locate additional files, so the entire database can be backed up based on the alias filename.

-- 5. Select a destination server from a list of registered servers in the Backup Files Server drop-down list. - 6.
+If the database spans multiple files, the server uses the header page of each file to locate additional files, so the entire database can be backed up based on the alias filename. - 6.
+Select a destination server from a list of registered servers in the Backup Files Server drop-down list. - 7.
 Once a destination server has been selected, a list of backup file aliases is available from the Backup Files Alias drop-down list.
 If you want to overwrite an existing backup file, select the appropriate file from the drop-down list.
-If you want to create a new backup file, you can type a new alias name in the Backup File(s) Alias field. - 7.
-On the File Name section, click is to set the name and destination folder of your backup. - 8.
+If you want to create a new backup file, you can type a new alias name in the Backup File(s) Alias field. - 8.
+On the File Name section, click to set the name and destination folder of your backup. - 9.
 On the Tablespaces the Include field lists all the tablespaces included in the backup.
-If you want to exclude a tablespace from the backup process, select it and click the right arrow \supseteq to add it to the Excluded list. - To use multiple files, go to the Multiple Files tab and select Use Multiple Files then click to add files. - 9.
+If you want to exclude a tablespace from the backup process, select it and click the right arrow to add it to the Excluded list. - To use multiple files, go to the Multiple Files tab and select Use MultipleFiles then click to add files. - 10.
 You can specify backup options by entering a valid value, by clicking the option value and choosing a new value from a drop-down list of values, or by double-clicking the option value to rotate its value to the next in the list of values.
-See About IBConsole backup options below for descriptions of these options.

-10. Click OK to start the backup.
+See About IBConsole backup options below for descriptions of these options. - 11.
+Click OK to start the backup.

-Database files and backup files can have any name that is legal on the operating system; the gdb and gbk file extensions are InterBase conventions only.
-Because files that have the gdb extension automatically get backed up whenever they are touched in some versions of Windows XP, InterBase now recommends using an ib extension for database files and ibk for backup files.
+Database files and backup files can have any name that is legal on the operating system; the ib and ibk file extensions are InterBase conventions only.